Jaxonce/Cypres/README.md

 # About the project

-The genesis of the idea of ​​Cyprès started from two observations, the first is social: today the Travel and opportunities to live abroad are made more and more possible and easier.
+The genesis of the idea of Cyprès started from two observations, the first is social: today the Travel and opportunities to live abroad are made more and more possible and easier.
 The second observation concerns the functioning of other social networks, in fact all these Applications always offer a single space for a single functionality.
 For example, we